Advancing Equity for Women and Girls

 Saturday, Oct 19, 9:30-11:30, Tech Trek in the Spotlight

-This month’s program is dedicated to the AAUW Tech Trek program and offers an opportunity to meet our 2024 Trekkers.
+The October ’24 program was dedicated to the AAUW Tech Trek program and offered an opportunity to meet our 2024 Trekkers.
 This past July, eight Nevada County middle-school girls attended the week-long AAUW Tech Trek camp at UC Davis where they explored wide-ranging STEM fields.
-The girls look forward to sharing what they experienced, residing in the UC dorm with other Trekkers from throughout Northern California.

 Megan D’Errico